W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: an algebraic viewpoint

 \subsubsection{Connection with the probabilistic Vertex Operators}

-We have presented in the previous sections some natural functionals of the free-field that allow to define the so-called correlation functions of Vertex Operators.
-For this purpose let us take $\alpha_1,\cdots,\alpha_N$ in $\C^r$ and take any distinct points $z_1,\cdots,z_N$ inside the unit disk $\D$.
-Then the probabilistic definition of the correlation functions on the Riemann sphere is formally given by writing
+Exponentials of the free-field allow to define the correlation functions of Vertex Operators.
+Let $\alpha_1,\cdots,\alpha_N$ be in $\h$ and $z_1,\cdots,z_N$ be distinct inside $\D$.
+Correlation functions on the Riemann sphere are formally given by writing